Presbyterianism: Architecture

-Some early Presbyterians, which were influenced by the puritan movement, were careful to distinguish between the "church," which referred to the members, and the "meeting house," which was the building in which the church met.
-Until the late 19th century, very few Presbyterians ever referred to their buildings as "churches."
+Some early Presbyterians, which were influenced by the puritan movement, were careful to distinguish between the "church", which referred to the members, and the "meeting house", which was the building in which the church met.
+(Quakers still insist upon this distinction.)
+Until the late 19th century, very few Presbyterians ever referred to their buildings as "churches".
 Presbyterians believed that meeting-houses (now called churches) are buildings to support the worship of God.
 The decor in some instances was austere so as not to detract from worship.
 Early Presbyterian meeting-houses were extremely plain.
 No stained glass, no elaborate furnishings, and no images were to be found in the meeting-house.
 The pulpit, often raised so as only to be accessible by a staircase, was the centerpiece of the building.
 But these were not the standard characteristics of the mainline Presbyterians.
 These were more of the wave of Presbyterians that were influenced by the Puritans.

 In the late 19th century a gradual shift began to occur.
 Prosperous congregations built imposing churches, such as Fourth Presbyterian Church of Chicago, Brick Presbyterian Church in New York City, Shadyside Presbyterian Church in Pennsylvania, St Stephen Presbyterian in Fort Worth, Texas, and many others.

+While Presbyterian churches historically reflected prevailing architectural trends, the 20th century saw a greater embrace of modern architectural styles, particularly the modernist movement characterized by clean lines, geometric shapes, and open floor plans.
+Prominent examples include Coral Ridge Presbyterian Church in Fort Lauderdale, Florida, with expansive, light-filled sanctuary and angular design elements.
+Similarly, the National Presbyterian Church in Washington, D.C., features a striking facade clad in limestone and punctuated by large windows, alongside abstract stained-glass windows.
+Both of these were designed by famed architect Harold E. Wagoner.